anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 (with CRI plugin) and cri-o, which is built specifically to work with Kubernetes.

-To fullfill `req.inf.vir.01` the architecture should support a container runtime which provides the isolation of Operating System kernels.
+To fulfil `req.inf.vir.01` the architecture should support a container runtime which provides the isolation of Operating System kernels.

 The architecture must support a way to isolate the compute resources of the